Ryuji-Hazama/LegacyVsModern/MyChildhood/README.md

 ### How did I learn :cd:

 &nbsp;&nbsp;&nbsp;&nbsp;However, learning programming in the early 2000s was not as easy as it is today.
 There wasn't much information on the internet, and no AI I could ask for help.
 I also had almost no one around me to ask.
 I could ask my dad, but programming was not considered important in Japan at that time, so most people simply weren't interested or didn't know anything about it.
 &nbsp;&nbsp;&nbsp;&nbsp;I just "survived" like a child suddenly thrown into the wild.
 I knew that I could give up, because it wasn't forced to continue and learn.
 But also, that is why I can continue.
-Unlike the school subjects or the homework, I was free while coding.
+Unlike the school subjects or the homework, When I was coding, I was free.
 I was able to learn and experiment with whatever I wanted&mdash;unless I broke the computer&mdash;and it gave me the valid, certain results,&mdash;sometimes, the answers for my homework,&mdash; not like the numbers written in the corner of the sheet, which was for the test about the subjects that we didn't know when to use.
 That's why I could continue even without enough resources.

-&nbsp;&nbsp;&nbsp;&nbsp;I read the references well enough, held them in one hand, and sometimes, I followed the instinct.
-Learn programming is not so easy for 12 years-old boy, especially at that time without any leads.
-But there is something I want to create, and when it forms the shape, it was so exciting!
-I can get something special that most people could not get at that time.
-That's why I need to continue, I WANT to learn.
+&nbsp;&nbsp;&nbsp;&nbsp;I read the references well enough, held them in one hand, and sometimes, followed my instinct.
+Learning programming was not easy for a 12-year-old boy, especially at that time without any guidance.
+But there was something I wanted to create, and when it formed the shape, it was so exciting!
+I could get something special that most of my friends could not get at that time.
+That's why I continued learning, I WANTED to learn.
 &nbsp;&nbsp;&nbsp;&nbsp;Perhaps, I didn't learn.
-It was a joy for me to create something by my hand with coding.
-That's why, I could learn coding without learning.
+It was a joy for me to create something with my hands by coding.
+That's why I could learn coding without learning.
 I was just creating useful tools.
 I just "played" with coding.
+&nbsp;&nbsp;&nbsp;&nbsp;That's how I learned programming.
+No internet information, no AI, and no teacher.
+But also no class I must attend, no fancy pointless memorizations, and no test without meaning.
+Cut through the jungle by myself, walked across the plain, heading wherever I wanted to go, and built my palace on top of the hill.